-Fly to Da Nang in the morning, then drive to Hoi An.
+We fly to Da Nang in the morning, then drive to Hoi An.
 Once a prosperous trading port, Hoi An has preserved its legacy very well, and its historic core, with its narrow streets, imparts the flavor of how life must have been centuries ago.
-After lunch, check in to our fine hotel, the MGallery Royal Hoi An.
-On a walking tour, visit old merchants’ houses, with Chinese, Japanese and Vietnamese influences; the Japanese Covered Bridge; the Assembly Hall of the Chaozhou Chinese Congregation, with outstanding wood carvings; and the colorful market with stalls carrying specialties such as silk (which can be turned into fashionable garments within a day, if you wish).
-Dinner will be at the hotel.
+After lunch, we check in to the fine MGallery Royal Hoi An.
+On our afternoon walking tour, we’ll visit old merchants’ houses, with Chinese, Japanese and Vietnamese influences; the Japanese Covered Bridge; the Assembly Hall of the Chaozhou Chinese Congregation, with outstanding wood carvings; and the colorful market with stalls carrying specialties such as silk (which can be turned into fashionable garments within a day, if you wish).
+The remainder of the afternoon is free to explore on your own or just enjoy the amenities of the hotel.
+Dinner is included at the hotel.
 (B,L,D)

-This morning offers a different view of a local market, as you visit the stalls and participate in buying fresh produce that you will learn to cook in Vietnamese style.
-Then take a boat, seeing scenes of life along the river, to a cooking school where you’ll have a hands-on cooking class, later dining on the dishes you’ve prepared.
+This morning offers you a different view of a local market, as you visit the stalls and participate in buying fresh produce that you will learn to cook in Vietnamese style.
+Then take a boat, seeing scenes of life along the river, to a cooking school, where you’ll have a hands-on cooking class, later dining on the dishes you’ve prepared.
+Even if you have no prior interest in cooking, it is bound to be enjoyable.
 There is time this afternoon for further exploration on your own, and you may wish to have dinner at a local restaurant.
 (B,L)

 After breakfast we drive northward, climbing the Hai Van Pass, with a panoramic view of the central coastline, before dropping down to the fishing village of Lang Co, located on a sand dune.
 We continue to Hue, the imperial capital between 1802 through 1945 during the Nguyen Dynasty, where we have a home-hosted lunch at a restored royal home.
 We then check into our hotel, Art Deco-style La Residence, located on the Perfume River.
 In the afternoon, we visit the Citadel, including the great gates, palaces and residences of the Imperial City and Forbidden City.
 The architecture and furnishings here are extraordinary.
 Dinner tonight is at our hotel.
 (B,L,D)